VietInnotech/STT_Server/docs/AUDIO_PERSISTENCE_PLAN.md

 - In detail modal, add audio player if `sourceAudioId` exists.
 - Add "View Live Transcript" link if `sourceTextFilePairId` exists.
+- Do not display client/device-provided summaries in MAIE comparison view for new uploads; only web UI summaries (from `POST /api/files/text-pair`) or MAIE summaries are shown.
+If legacy device summaries exist in historical data, mark them as deprecated and show them only under an "Legacy Device Summary" label.

 ### 12.2 Audio Playback Component